Compared With China, U.S. Stay-At-Home Has Been 'Giant Garden Party,' Journalist Says

 On a scenario in which people with immunity could have advantages

 They would be the immune elite.
-There [would be] be a whole new class of X-Men in this country.
+There [would] be a whole new class of X-Men in this country.
 I mean, it's already happening.
 People who've recovered are very much in demand.
 We want your blood for the antibodies in it.
-And they [could], in theory, do the scary jobs, like intubating patients (if they're medical personnel) without fear.
+And they [could], in theory, do the scary jobs, like intubating patients (if they're medical personnel), without fear.
 As more of them develop, they'll take my job or take yours, because they can go into the office and also they can fly on planes and go out to parties as long as everybody there is immune.

-It [would be] be a weird dystopian world of two classes: of the immunes and the vulnerables.
+It [would] be a weird dystopian world of two classes: of the immunes and the vulnerables.

 On the possibility that people would be tempted to infect themselves, hoping to achieve immunity